Allen-Qiu/hrea/README.md

 (4) amazon-aspect-group-category-level1.txt includes aspect groups in the first level with categories

-(4) amazon-aspect-group-category-level2.txt includes aspect groups in the second level with categories
+(5) amazon-aspect-group-category-level2.txt includes aspect groups in the second level with categories

+(6) yelp-reviews.json includes reviews and ratings selected from Yelp dataset.

+(7) wecr-reviews-10c.json is The Women’s E-Commerce Clothing Reviews

 ## Visualization